jackmellis/vuenit/README.md

 Once created, the mock store can be used like the real one.
 The `commit` and `dispatch` methods will just return a stubbed response rather than throwing an error if the matching mutation/action is not available.

-*The map methods (mapActions mapState etc.) of Vuex are not yet tested using vuenit.store*
+*The map methods ({mapState, mapGetters, mapMutations, mapActions}) of Vuex should all work with the vuenit store without any additional steps.*

 ### when
 `store.when(commit/action name)`